gabrielmocanu/adventofcode/README.md

 I checked only the position between [0, max(array)] because otherwise, the fuel will not be minimum.
 For each position, I calculated the fuel and pick the minimum one.
 Pretty intuitive problem.

+### 8 December
+TBD

+### 9 December
+For the first problem was pretty simple, but for the second I had to use a recursive function to count every number from a basis.

+### 10 December
+This problem was very similar with the known valid parenthesses problem.
+There is nothing special that I did.